AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 ## Wrapping up {#finish}

 The `Cohort Report Builder` is optimized for grouping users by a common `cohort date`.
-You might be interested in grouping the users by a similar activity or attribute. [!DNL Adobe] recommends checking out [this tutorial on qualitative cohorts](../dev-reports/create-qual-cohort-analysis.md) to get started.
+You might be interested in grouping the users by a similar activity or attribute.
+Adobe recommends checking out [this tutorial on qualitative cohorts](../dev-reports/create-qual-cohort-analysis.md) to get started.